Ksenya-go/MeetingRoomBooking/README.md

 | `BookSlotCommandValidatorTests` | Unit                    | Rejecting past-dated bookings and empty IDs                                           |

-Setting up the concurrency test
+## Setting up the concurrency test

-The test connects to a real SQL Server / Azure SQL database (not in-memory) — this is intentional, since EF Core's InMemory provider does not enforce unique constraints the same way a real SQL engine does.
+The test runs against a real SQL Server / Azure SQL database.

-The connection string is resolved in this priority order:
+The connection string is resolved from (in order): the TEST_DB_CONNECTION_STRING environment variable, testsettings.local.json (gitignored), or testsettings.json (committed, with a CHANGE_ME placeholder).

-The TEST_DB_CONNECTION_STRING environment variable tests/MeetingBooking.Tests/testsettings.local.json (gitignored, for a developer's own credentials) tests/MeetingBooking.Tests/testsettings.json (committed to the repo, contains a CHANGE_ME placeholder)

 ## About the use of Claude
 The task specifies Claude Code, but development was carried out through the standard Claude.ai chat interface due to access limitations.

 Claude was used for architecture design, implementation, CQRS and concurrency strategy, testing, debugging, and documentation.
 All generated code was reviewed, adapted to the project, and manually verified through builds, tests, and UI checks, following the conventions documented in CLAUDE.md.

-## Known limitations
+## Future improvements
-- CI/CD via GitHub Actions (OIDC / federated identity) could not be configured — the Azure for Students subscription lacks the Microsoft Entra ID App Registration permissions required for it.
-Deployment is done manually via Visual Studio Publish (the attempt-and-revert history for CI/CD is visible in the git log)
-- TimeSlot is shared across all resources (not tied to a specific room) — matches the task's wording ("a fixed set of bookable time slots"), but doesn't allow different rooms to have different time grids
-- No email confirmation on registration — Identity is configured for simplified registration without email verification, which is acceptable for the scope of this task
+- Configure CI/CD with GitHub Actions using OIDC / federated identity once the required Azure permissions are available.
+- Make `TimeSlot` configurable per resource to support different booking schedules for different rooms.
+- Add email verification to the registration process.